** NEW PARVOVIRUS STRAIN **

 - decreased appetite

-If we expect your dog may have contracted Parvovirus we have special and extensive infection control precautions in place to stop disease spread.
+If we suspect your dog may have contracted Parvovirus we have special and extensive infection control precautions in place to stop disease spread.

 ** PUPPIES: Please DO NOT take your pup to dog parks or other areas where they may be at risk of contracting the virus until they have finished their entire course of puppy vaccinations!